 While stationed there, Bujok would have come across the California Veterans Association symbol which looks very similar to the symbol the Zodiac placed on the upper left of the envelope and at the foot of the card once opened (seen here below left).

-The author of the Halloween envelope also underlines the L, A and V of the misspelt name of Paul Avery, indicating he was a member of the Light Armored Vehicle Division, with the misspelling to Averley hinting towards his middle name of Lee.
+The author of the Halloween card envelope also underlined the L, A and V of the misspelled name of Paul Avery, indicating he was a member of the Light Armored Vehicle Division, with the misspelled surname Averly hinting towards his middle name of Lee.

-The front of the Halloween card contains the message, 'I feel it in my bones, you ache to know my name, And so I'll clue you in' and once the card is opened it reveals the word BOO!, signifying his name BUJOK.
-The card was also 'sprayed' with multiple eyes, drawing the observer to another subtle hint left by Donald Lee Bujok, that he was a member of the sightseeing sixth infantry, which was used as their insignia.
+The front of the Halloween card contains the message, "I feel it in my bones, you ache to know my name, And so I'll clue you in", followed by the word BOO! once the card was opened, signifying his name BUJOK.
+The card was also 'sprayed' with multiple eyes, drawing the observer to another subtle hint left by Donald Lee Bujok - that he was a member of the Sightseeing Sixth Infantry Division.

-Donald Lee Bujok was stationed at Fort Ord in the East Garrison close to where this emblem was located in the bottom left corner of the image.
+Donald Lee Bujok was stationed at Fort Ord in the East Garrison, close to where the crosshairs were located in the bottom left corner of the image.